-It doesn’t matter who’s at fault in the accident, you and your passengers will be covered, generally up to $25,000.
+It doesn’t matter who’s at fault in the accident, you and your passengers will be covered, generally from $1000-$5000.

 Who Should Get Med Pay?

-Anyone who drives other people – carpooling, driving kids to events, driving elderly parents.
+Anyone who drives a car.
+But especially if you drive other people around – carpooling, driving kids to events, driving elderly parents.
 To be safe, anyone who ever drives another person in their vehicle should consider Med Pay.

 What Are the Benefits of Med Pay?

-Many healthcare providers don’t bill third party insurance companies, and don’t accept personal injury liens.
+Many healthcare providers don’t bill third party insurance companies , and don’t accept personal injury liens.
 They do, often, bill personal health insurance companies and car insurance companies.
 This means you spend less time talking with insurance companies.
-It also lessens the stress of the financial aspects of car accidents.
-Finally, Med Pay helps you keep positive relationships with those injured in your car.
+Med Pay lessens the stress of the financial aspects of car accidents and helps you keep positive relationships with your BFF who was injured in your car.